kubernetes/website/content/en/docs/reference/using-api/deprecation-guide.md

 ### v1.29

-The **v1.29** release will stop serving the following deprecated API versions:
+The **v1.29** release stopped serving the following deprecated API versions:

 #### Flow control resources {#flowcontrol-resources-v129}

-The **flowcontrol.apiserver.k8s.io/v1beta2** API version of FlowSchema and PriorityLevelConfiguration will no longer be served in v1.29.
+The **flowcontrol.apiserver.k8s.io/v1beta2** API version of FlowSchema and PriorityLevelConfiguration is no longer served as of v1.29.

 * Migrate manifests and API clients to use the **flowcontrol.apiserver.k8s.io/v1** API version, available since v1.29, or the **flowcontrol.apiserver.k8s.io/v1beta3** API version, available since v1.26.
 * All existing persisted objects are accessible via the new API